NEW! ‘Pandemic EBT’ food benefits going to over 65,770 schoolchildren on November 7

 A child is eligible for P-EBT benefits if three conditions are met:

-- The child was eligible to receive free or reduced price meals through the National School Lunch Program and School Breakfast Program*
+- The child was eligible to receive free or reduced-price meals through the National School Lunch Program and School Breakfast Program during the 2021 – 2022 school year

-- The child does not receive free or reduced price meals at school because the school is closed or operating with reduced attendance or hours for at last 5 consecutive days in the current school year.
+- The child does not receive free or reduced-price meals at school because the school is closed or operating with reduced attendance or hours for at last 5 consecutive days in the current school year due to COVID-19.

-- The child was learning remotely for part or all of the 2020 – 2021 school year.
+- The child was learning remotely for part or all of the 2021 – 2022 school year due to a COVID-19 related absence.

 You do not have to apply for P-EBT benefits.
-DSS and CT Dept. of Education (CSDE) will use attendance information provided by your child’s school to determine if the are eligible for P-EBT.
+DSS and CT Dept. of Education (CSDE) will use attendance information provided by your child’s school to determine if they are eligible for P-EBT.

 How will I get the P-EBT benefits?